 Camping in Cabo San Juan, Tayrona National Park

-We decided to camp inside the park which was the best decision I made all year.
-Getting to sleep on the beach of a jungle is unlike anything that I’ve done before.
-In this guide, I will show you exactly why you cannot miss out on visiting Cabo San Juan in the Tayrona National Park.
+We decided to camp inside the park, which was my best decision all year.
+Sleeping on a jungle beach is unlike anything I’ve done before.

 Where is Tayrona National Park?